 (Movie Review) “Past Lives” (2023)

 A colleague of mine urged me to watch Past Lives repeatedly, and me being the lazy sloth that I am, kept procrastinating it for no particular reason.
 Finally, the day before yesterday, after watching Untamed, since I had nothing better to do, I decided to watch Past Lives.
-As soon as I started viewing the movie, I could not but notice the resemblance it bore with another film I had watched recently in the theatre.
-I watched Materialists the last month.
+As soon as I started watching the movie, I couldn't help but notice its resemblance to another film I saw recently in the theatre.
+I had watched the Materialists last month.
 The story was, to be frank, nothing exceptional.
 It was predictable and pretty straight forward.
-Having said that, what really got me going was the cinematography; the colour schemes and the unhurried pace.
-You could pause at any point during the runtime of the movie and you would get a perfectly curated frame, ready to be hung on a wall.
+Having said that, what really got me going was the cinematography; the colour schemes and the sedate pace of narration.
+You could pause the movie at any point during the runtime and get a perfectly curated frame, ready to be hung on a wall.
 Every scene was neat and controlled.
 I don’t know if it makes any sense to you, but in my head that exactly how I felt.
 I watched the Materialists primarily for the actors: Dakota Johnson, Pedro Pascal and Chris Evans.
 I am not ashamed to admit that I simply adore all three of them.

-While watching movies like Vaaranam Aayiram (2008), Sillunu Oru Kaadhal (2006), Mazhayethum Munpe (1995), Diamond Necklace (2012), Chori Chori Chupke Chupke (2001) and The Age of Adaline (2015), to name a few, I have wondered how the narrative gains its gravitas from the hero’s evolution as a man, informed by his relationships with the women who come into his life, and the consequent choices he makes that defines him.
-It made me think, what if it were women who were at the center of these stories, with them making choices between their romantic interests?
-(Now don’t accuse me of being blinkered by the heterosexual elements here.
-These movies are about straight people.
-I am sure I have enjoyed, for instance, Blue Is the Warmest Colour (2013) as much as any of the above-mentioned movies.)
+While watching movies like Vaaranam Aayiram (2008), Sillunu Oru Kaadhal (2006), Mazhayethum Munpe (1995), Diamond Necklace (2012), Chori Chori Chupke Chupke (2001) and The Age of Adaline (2015), to name a few, I have found myself often reflecting on how the narrative gains its gravitas from the hero’s evolution as a man, informed by his relationships with the women who come into his life.
+It made me think, what if it were women who were at the center of these stories, with them making choices between their male romantic interests?
 Celine Song has decentered men by focusing on women’s desires in both her movies: Materialists (2025) and Past Lives (2023).
 I was planning on writing a review of Materialists first, but it will have to wait.

 Do we always end up sharing our life with perfect partners?
 Let me rephrase the question.
 Should we choose to love only those people who meet all our needs – emotional, nostalgic, intellectual and practical?
-After watching the movie, I feel like saying that it doesn’t matter.
+After watching the movie, I feel like it doesn’t matter.
 Celine Song has very unassumingly touched upon several aspects of modern-day romance in her first feature film.
 The movie opens to a scene at a speakeasy, with a woman flanked by two men, sitting at the counter.
-The voiceover is that of an anonymous woman, trying to guess the nature of the trio’s relationship with the question: “Who do you think they are to each other?”.
+The voiceover is that of an anonymous woman, trying to guess the nature of the trio’s relationship, with the question: “Who do you think they are to each other?”.
 That single question is all it takes to rope us into the vortex of the story.
-In many respects I felt that it was a genius move on Song’s part to have placed the scene right at the beginning of the film.
+In many respects, I felt that it was a genius move on Song’s part to have placed the scene, that in many ways serves as the climax of the film, right at the beginning.
 It takes a lot of gumption to attempt something as radical as that.
-The movie, as it unfolds, takes us to their past while being firmly anchored in the present, reminding all the while that the question is still open to us to figure out.
+The movie, as it unfolds, takes us to their past while remaining firmly anchored in the present, constantly reminding that the question is still ours to figure out.
 The setting is made atmospheric with mood lighting and mild ambient noises.
 As the first scene ends, Nora, the central character, looks past the fourth wall, right into our eyes, almost as if she knows we are lost.........

 Comments